Calendar of Events

 What to Bring

-Hickory Trail is about one-and-a-half miles long, includes a footbridge, and may be considered easy-to-moderate.
-Pets are welcome on Hickory Trail.
-They must be under control at all times and on a leash no longer than 6’.
+Pets are not allowed inside Rock Mill.
+They are welcome in the park.
+Pets must be under control at all times and on a leash no longer than 6’.
 For the health and safety of all, pick up and properly dispose of pets’ waste.

 Before You Go…